openhab/openhab-addons/addons/ui/org.openhab.ui.cometvisu/README.md

 autoDownload=true (default is false)
 ```

-> Please note that, when you activate this feature, the latest release of the CometVisu client is downloaded
+Please note that, when you activate this feature, the latest release of the CometVisu client is downloaded to your openHAb server.
-> to your openHAb server.
 The CometVisu is licensed under the GNU General Public License v3.0.
-> If you do not agree with this behavior you must not activate this feature.
+If you do not agree to this license, you must not activate this feature.

-Enable icon mapping from openHAB-items to CometVisu-items (Note this is only needed if you use the automatic sitemap->config generation feature)
+Enable icon mapping from openHAB-items to CometVisu-items (Note this is only needed if you use the automatic sitemap->config generation feature).

 ```
 icons>enableMapping=true